Dignity at work: Discrimination in the music sector

 Sexual Assault Referral Centre – dial 111 to find the nearest Sexual Assault Referral Centre.
 They can provide immediate support and advice, including medical examinations and tests, and will not go to the police until you decide if you want to or not.

-The ISM and the Musicians’ Union have launched a joint Code of Practice to help eradicate bullying, harassment and discrimination in the music sector.
+In 2018, the ISM and the Musicians’ Union launched a joint Code of Practice to help eradicate bullying, harassment and discrimination in the music sector.
 The Code of Practice is a set of principles that aims to eradicate bullying, harassment, discrimination and other forms of inappropriate behaviour within the sector.
 These principles also aim to aid employers in meeting their legal requirements as well as setting out a shared vision for promoting and maintaining a positive working culture.